 What Happens When You Contest a Will

-Let’s say your grandmother had passed away and you learn that she hadn’t left you anything.
+Let’s say your grandmother had passed away and you learned that she hadn’t left you anything.
 But later another will has been discovered, one that says you inherited her home.
 You decide to contest the will.
 What happens next?

 Contact Our Nashville Wills Contest Lawyers Now